What Are Fibroadenomas?

 If you've had more than one fibroadenoma removed in the past, and tests confirmed that that's what they were, your doctor also may delay removing any new lumps.

-If your fibroadenoma gets larger, your doctor suspects that it might, or he isn’t sure whether a lump is a fibroadenoma or not, he will likely recommend removing any lumps.
-This will allow him to confirm that a lump isn't cancer and that it doesn't grow and distort the surrounding breast tissue.
+If your fibroadenoma gets larger, the doctor suspects that it might, or they aren't sure whether a lump is a fibroadenoma or not, they'll likely recommend removing it.
+This will help confirm that a lump isn't cancer and that it doesn't grow and affect the surrounding breast tissue.

-For most women, you won't need anything beyond your routine screening tests.
-Continue to get any breast changes checked out by your doctor.
+You likely won't need anything beyond routine screening tests after your fibroadenoma is diagnosed.
+This is true whether or not you have it removed.
+You'll continue to get any breast changes checked out by a doctor.